daplf/PokemonBDSPAutoMusic/README.md

 # PokemonBDSPAutoMusic

 A tool to auto play Pokemon BDSP songs depending on where you are currently in the game.
 It requires a capture card.
-The tool consumes the capture card input and tries to understand where you are in the game based on what's on screen.
+The tool consumes the capture card output and tries to understand where you are in the game based on what's on screen.

 The tool uses OpenCV for the image recognition stuff.